logiqai/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-in-azure-kubernetes-service/README.md

 creatStorageClass: true
 ```

-Next, follow the instructions on LOGIQ’s [Quickstart guide](https://docs.logiq.ai/deploying-logiq/k8s-quickstart-guide) to spin up the LOGIQ stack on this AKS cluster. &#x20;
+Next, follow the instructions on Apica Ascent’s [Quickstart guide](https://docs.logiq.ai/deploying-logiq/k8s-quickstart-guide) to spin up the Apica Ascent stack on this AKS cluster. &#x20;

-Once you've successfully deployed LOGIQ, you can (optionally) disable monitoring AKS with container insights on your cluster by running the following command.&#x20;
+Once you've successfully deployed Apica Ascent, you can (optionally) disable monitoring AKS with container insights on your cluster by running the following command.&#x20;

 ```
 az aks disable-addons -a monitoring -n <aks cluster name> -g <resource group>